Glasgow’s first American ranch-style home

-Work began in November 2019 and took them around 18 months.
+Work on the Grand Designs Glasgow project, which the couple named the Bantaskin Street Barn, began in November 2019 and took them around 18 months.
 As the first to start building on the isolated plot on the edge of the city, the couple were worried about security, especially when vandals burned down the caravan they had been living in on site at the beginning of the build.
 Fortunately, as they were completing their build, construction teams moved in to dig the foundations for the neighbouring plots.

 Kevin and co-presenter Natasha Huq, an architect based in Scotland, were impressed with the results.
 Natasha called it ‘rustic’ and welcoming’, while Kevin called Ben’s carpentry ‘magnificent’.

 ‘It takes a special kind of self-builder to take on a project like this,’ added Kevin.
 ‘It takes imagination, and they have it in spades.’